 At Precision Integrated Data we always encourage individuals and businesses to take proactive measures towards protecting themselves from cyber threats.

-Following are some tips for safeguarding your data.
+Following are some tips to improve your cybersecurity and safeguard your data.

 Tip 1: Back Up Your Data

 To have your data stolen can turn out to be a living – breathing nightmare.
 Hackers use ransomware to steal sensitive files and hold them hostage until you pay a fee.
 Having a backup strategy can mitigate ransomware risks and can save you thousands of dollars.
 Even if your data gets stolen, you still have an accessible copy.
 Back up your data offline or invest in an electronic vaulting service where your data is encrypted and secured through a network that has a number of built in safety and security measures.
 Call Precision Integrated Data at (561) 578-8440 for more information.